 So let's hear it, which one is your favorite?

 Enjoyed this post?
-Join the group on Facebook: Unusual Sights
+Follow me on Twitter: Unusual Sights & Welcome Aboard!

-We’re building a wide collection of photos of unusual things to see around the world.
+We're building a wide collection of photos of fun loving artwork and unusual things to see around the world.

 While you're here, check out these posts: